acrobox/docs/docs/security.md

 non-root public key connections.
 Strict host key verification is enforced for all connections.

+## Networking

+Containers run in a user-defined bridge network, limiting the scope in which containers can communicate.

+## Permissions

+Containers run as a non-root user, limiting the scope of permissions the container has on the machine.
+The tedious details of file system permissions for application data has already been taken care of.

 ## Disclosure

 I take security very seriously, but no system is perfect.
 Please report flaws